 Yoga is a word from the ancient Sanskrit language that means Union, the attainment and merger of the individual human consciousness with the cosmic consciousness.
-The word Yoga is also used to describe the different Yogic Techniques employed, the different disciplines that are used to facilitate the awareness and experience of Body, Mind and Spirit integration.
+The word Yoga is also used to describe the different Yogic Techniques employed, and the different disciplines that are used to facilitate the awareness and experience of Body, Mind, and Spirit integration.

-According to the World Health Organization (WHO), total health should include physical, mental and social well being.
-For thousands of years, Yoga had a holistic understanding of the Human being, its subtle physiology and the connection between mind and body.
+According to the World Health Organization (WHO), total health should include physical, mental, and social well-being.
+For thousands of years, Yoga had a holistic understanding of the Human being, its subtle physiology, and the connection between mind and body.

 The vast philosophies and disciplines of Yoga have remained essentially the same over the years.
 Yoga views the human body as a composite of mind, body, and spirit, and supplies unique techniques that create a harmony between these increasingly more refined aspects of our total personality.

 Scientific research on Yoga, and its impact on the mind and body, has been expanding at a modest rate for the past three decades.
 One of the yogic models used to describe, what constitutes the human being’s total personality is known as the PanchaKosha (five sheaths or bodies) theory.

 The five-body theory can be experienced through the awakening of the major chakras, Sushumna and Kundalini, i.e. Yoga.
 From the deepest most subtle body or sheath to the gross and superficial body, Yoga views the innermost essence of everyone as:

 - Spirit Body – AnandamayaKosha (body of bliss)

 - Psychic Body – VigyanamayaKosha (unconscious mind)

 - Mental Body – ManomayaKosha (conscious mind)